Karen Joy Fowler: Writing career

-Her first novel, Sarah Canary (1991), was published to critical acclaim.
-The novel involves a group of people alienated by nineteenth century America experiencing a peculiar kind of first contact.
-One character is Chinese American, another putatively mentally ill, a third a feminist, and lastly Sarah herself, an extraterrestrial.
+Fowler's first novel, Sarah Canary (1991), was published to critical acclaim.
+The novel involves a group of people in the Pacific Northwest alienated by nineteenth century America experiencing a peculiar kind of first contact in 1873.
+One character is Chinese American, another putatively mentally ill, a third a feminist, and lastly Sarah herself, a mysterious woman who is actually an extraterrestrial.
 Fowler meant for Sarah Canary to "read like a science fiction novel to a science fiction reader" and "like a mainstream novel to a mainstream reader."
-Fowler's intentions were to leave room for the readers’ own interpretation of the text.
+Fowler's intentions were to leave room for the readers' own interpretation of the text.

 James Tiptree, Jr. Award

-Fowler also collaborated with Pat Murphy to found the James Tiptree, Jr. Award in 1991, a literary prize for science fiction or fantasy that "expands or explores our understanding of gender."
-The prize is named for science fiction author Alice Sheldon who wrote under the pen name James Tiptree, Jr. Fowler drew inspiration not only from Sheldon's work, but also from the fact that Sheldon's mother was an adventurer, going on several trips to Africa including a gorilla hunting expedition in 1920.
-As such, she serves as the inspiration for the protagonist in Fowler's "What I Didn't See."
-The award's main focus is to recognize the authors, male or female, who challenge and reflect shifting gender roles.
+Fowler collaborated with Pat Murphy to found the James Tiptree, Jr. Award in 1991, a literary prize for science fiction or fantasy that "expands or explores our understanding of gender."
+The prize is named for science fiction author Alice Sheldon who wrote under the pen name James Tiptree Jr. The award's main focus is to recognize the authors, male or female, who challenge and reflect shifting gender roles.

-Other genre works
+Instruction

+Fowler served as president of the Clarion Foundation, which runs the Clarion Science Fiction & Fantasy Writers’ Workshop.
+She frequently teaches at the workshops.
+She was one of the two Guests of Honor at Readercon 2007.